-It is important for parents to be aware of the impact of non-attendance on your son’s education.
-Please could you ensure that he returns to school as soon as possible after any illness.
+It is important for parents to be aware of the impact of non-attendance on your child’s education.
+Please could you ensure that they return to school as soon as possible after any illness.
 The fact that we value excellent attendance is reflected in our ambitious attendance target of 97%

 In case of student absence

 To report your child’s absence please call 01482 881531 to speak to the Attendance Officer, Mrs Carole Feather.
 It is important to try and call as early as possible on the first day of absence.
 It would be most helpful if any medical appointments for students could be made outside school hours where possible.

 If your child is convalescing, speak to us.
 We may be able to accommodate their needs.

 We ask that all students are on site before 8:45 am in order that they can be ready to start registration at 8:50 am.
 If a student arrives after this time then they will receive a detention.
 If a student arrives late after 9.45 a.m. with no valid reason then they will be recorded as an unauthorised absence.